kwesidat/my-protfolio/README.md

 # Samuel Koomson's portfolio

-This is my professionla portfolio.
+This is my professional portfolio.
 It uses AWS ans Reactjs.

 # Technology used